absalom-muc/MHI-AC-Trace/SPI.md

 ## Summary
 MOSI frame:
 ![grafik](https://user-images.githubusercontent.com/23119513/144754606-c56bfd1a-edf1-4c7b-855d-0d391fbb1719.png)

+## Operation Data Details
+Here you find some information related to operating data.
+It is not complete and partly it might be not correct.
+### 2 "SET-TEMP"
+The setpoint for the temperature is coded in MOSI-DB11[6:0] according to the formula T[°C]=DB11[6:0]/2.
+The value is identical to [Temperature setpoint](#temperature-setpoint) but with the lower resolution of 1°C.

 ## Unknown
 In the SPI frames are more information coded than known for me.
 In MOSI-DB13 some bits seem to represent the status of the outdoor unit.